-Lavant is a rural parish with an electorate of approximately 1600 in 750 households and at present a precept of £21,695.
+Lavant is a rural parish with an electorate of approximately 1347 in 750 households and at present a precept of £27,420.
 The parish is just north of Chichester on either side of the A286 Midhurst Road.

 Lavant is to be found in a beautiful part of West Sussex and yet is within easy reach of major urban centres on the coast from Brighton to Southampton.
 The close proximity of Chichester means access to both mainline trains and buses with direct links to Gatwick Airport and London, Brighton and Portsmouth and also across country to the West, the Midlands and the North.

 Parishioners can, of course, use the varied commercial, leisure and entertainment facilities of Chichester with ease.
-The coast is also very close to Bosham and the Chichester Harbour area, the Witterings, Selsey and Bognor Regis.
+The coast is also very close at Bosham and the Chichester Harbour area, the Witterings, Selsey and Bognor Regis.